domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/hardware.md

 - **Arduino Mega 2560**
   The main control microcontroller responsible for reading all sensors and controlling the motors.
   Chosen due to its larger memory and more I/O pins compared to the Arduino Uno.
+  - **Raspberry pi zero2**
+    To get info from camera

 - **Adafruit Motor Shield V2**
   Used to control DC motors.
 Allows speed and direction regulation.